Gianlucca123/Vision-LLM-MINA/interface/README.md

 ## Usage

-1. Place a video file in the `interface/data/videos/` folder.
-2. Select the video file within the interface in your web browser.
+1. Select a video file within the interface in your web browser.
-3. Select a frame rate to analyze images.
+2. Select a frame rate to analyze images.
-4. Click "Start Transcription" and wait for the frame description to complete.
+3. Click "Start Transcription" and wait for the frame description to complete.

 Enjoy using the interface for your video analysis tasks!

+Additionally, a log file is generated in `interface/data/logs/`.

 ## Version